Now Easter and enjoying a beautiful Autumn!

-So thrilled with everything at present so green & all the trees are really starting to leap ahead .
+After measuring over 100 mls of rain for March!
+Perfect for my new plantings !
+I am so thrilled with everything at present so green & all the trees are really starting to leap ahead .
 In a real growing stage and thanks to some wonderful rain the whole place is blooming.
 The front paddock that was just a bare wind swept disaster when we took over in June 2005.
 The western corridor which Ben & I struggled with, watering and mulching it was a long hard road but look at the results now!
 There are still some smaller trees but overall I'm very pleased.
 I got 80 little tubers of casuarinas last week & so planting them while the ground is still moist!
-I am going to have to get another truck load of mulch to really get some of the dryer, more exposed plantings protected from the summer heat & winter cold!
+And got some more Callistemons yesterday so busy, busy.
+I am going to need another truck load of mulch to really get some of the dryer, more exposed plantings protected from the summer heat & winter cold!
 The magic effect of mulch is why I have had such a good result here , especially with some of the windswept places we have planted some trees!
+Can't believe the mulch! from mowing, the amount of grass growth is unreal! my rideon is certainly working hard to get through it. but it is so beneficial for the country for the paddock & the trees.
+Mares are super fat, locked them up again today!

-MY FAVOURITE KOALA PHOTO taken at Bony Mountain.
+MY FAVOURITE KOALA PHOTO taken at Bony Mountain a few years ago!

 Our driveway with Casuarinas & Peppercorns! not politically correct the old Peppercorn ,but an Aussie icon ! and a tree is a tree is a tree!